milliondollarscript/public-docs/routes-and-pages.md

 ## Changing the base

 - Update the endpoint base in Options.
 - After changing it, flush permalinks once.
+This should be automatically done by the plugin, but you can also do it manually in WordPress Settings > Permalinks.

 ## Upgrading from legacy 2.3.5